Contemporary Architecture in India & the Buildings You Should See

 Architect: Louis I Kahn

-IIM Ahmedabad was the work of a man known as the master of monumentality— Louis I Kahn.
+IIM Ahmedabad is the work of a man known as the master of monumentality – Louis I Kahn.
 Kahn did not simply provide a school for one-sided lecture-based education, but a space for debate, discussion and free flowing ideas.
-The structure is made primarily of brick with large cut-outs along the façade which were reminiscent of shapes primarily found in Indian culture.
+The structure is made primarily of brick with large cut-outs along the façade which are reminiscent of shapes primarily found in Indian culture.
 The use of bricks along with these omissions in the façade were an homage to Indian vernacular architecture.

 Address: Sargam Marg, Vastrapur, Ahmedabad, Gujarat 380015, India